-Pieter-Paul Verhaeghe is professor in Sociology at the Vrije Universiteit Brussel in Belgium.
-In 2012 he successfully defended his PhD about the (re)producing role of social capital for ethnic and socio-economic inequalities in health and in the labour market entrance.
+Pieter-Paul Verhaeghe is professor of Sociology at the Vrije Universiteit Brussel in Belgium.
+In 2012 he successfully defended his PhD about the (re)producing role of social capital for ethnic and socio-economic inequalities in health and during the labour market entrance.

 He currently teaches the courses "Social Change and inequalities in Europe", "Current Issues in Well-being" , Migration and the Multicultural Society", “Statistics for the Social Sciences” and "Generalized Linear Techniques" at the VUB.

-His current research interests include discrimination, poverty, post-colonial studies, intersectionality, neighborhood segregation and urban planning.
-Pieter-Paul Verhaeghe currently works on research projects and prepares publications on: the causes and consequences of discrimination; hidden populations in cities; ethnic segregation patterns; and the legacy of colonialism for (self)representations.
+His current research interests include discrimination, poverty, residential segregation, housing, migration and the secular state.
+Pieter-Paul Verhaeghe currently works on research projects and prepares publications on: the causes and consequences of discrimination; hidden populations in cities; ethnic segregation patterns; and migration.